Tag Archive for HTML

 Sidebar displayed in Opera

 I have encountered something very strange with my hillwalking blog and I have to admit that am at something of a loss as to how to resolve it.
 Opera (version 9.x), it seems, is not displaying the date corresponding to the first post of a particular month.
-You can see the effect at the right for the current month and, yes, the tenth of the month has a post associated with it.
-What compounds the mystery is that the same issue doesn’t affect this blog so some further investigation is very much in order.
+You can see the effect on the right for the current month and, yes, the tenth of the month has a post associated with it.
+What compounds the mystery is that the same issue doesn’t affect this blog, so some further investigation is very much in order.
 However, the cascading element of CSS doesn’t help much when trying to track down the cause of this sort of thing.
 While, it’s irritating, I don’t have any definite answers yet and so would appreciate some suggestions.
 In the meantime, I’ll be staying on the lookout for a fix.
 Curiously, all’s fine on Firefox and IE.

 An inappropriate use of JavaScript